 Senators beat Blackhawks 4-3 for 3rd straight win

-Ottawa Senators' Mike Condon makes a save on a shot by Chicago Blackhawks' Andrew Desjardins as Marc Methot also defends during the first period of an NHL hockey game, Tuesday, Dec.
-20, 2016, in Chicago.
-Chicago Blackhawks' Gustav Forsling keeps Ottawa Senators' Jean-Gabriel Pageau from getting a shot on goal as Scott Darling defends during the first period of an NHL hockey game, Tuesday, Dec.
+Derick Brassard and Tom Pyatt scored 10 seconds apart during Ottawa's three-goal second period, and the Senators beat the Chicago Blackhawks 4-3 for their third consecutive victory Senators beat Blackhawks 4-3 for 3rd straight win Derick Brassard and Tom Pyatt scored 10 seconds apart during Ottawa's three-goal second period, and the Senators beat the Chicago Blackhawks 4-3 for their third consecutive victory Check out this story on USATODAY.com: http://usat.ly/2i8gZSc Chicago Blackhawks' Gustav Forsling keeps Ottawa Senators' Jean-Gabriel Pageau from getting a shot on goal as Scott Darling defends during the first period of an NHL hockey game, Tuesday, Dec.
 20, 2016, in Chicago.

 Add your comments below